Lee Sang-yi (actor): 2023–present: Leading roles

 In 2023, Lee took part in Kim Dong-yeon's play Shakespeare in Love, adapted from the 1998 film of the same name.
 He shared the role of William Shakespeare with Jung Moon-sung and Kim Sung-cheol in a triple cast.The play received favorable reviews and Lee's performance was praised by critics and audience.

 In 2024, Lee returned to the small screen in the romantic comedy No Gain No Love as CEO Bok Gyu-heon.
 The chaebol businessman posts negative comments about a romance novelist, portrayed by Han Ji-hyeon, but later falls in love with her.
 The couple was such a hit that the creators added a two-episode spin-off titled Spice Up Our Love (2023) starring Lee and Han as a couple trapped in a romance novel.

 He next starred as a former silver medalist fencer in JTBC’s action-comedy Good Boy (2025) alongside Park Bo-gum and directed by Shim Na-yeon.
 In the second half of 2025, Lee reprised his role as William Shakespeare in the play Shakespeare in Love.

+In 2026, Lee reunited with Good Boy co-star Park Bo-gum to star in TvN's television show The Village Barber.
+For the show, Lee earned his National Technical Qualifications Certification as a nail technician.
+Later, he made a special appearance as Captain Hwang Seok-ho in The Legend of Kitchen Soldier.